jackabox/2019.jackwhiting.co.uk/content/posts/2020-01-15-optimising-our-router-in-svelte.md

 ## Updating App.svelte

-We need to head back to `App.svelte` and update our code to remove any redundancies and write a method for declaring the routes.
-Import our array of routes at the top of the file.
+We need to head back to `App.svelte` and update our code to remove any redundancies and write a few lines of code so that our Application understands and initialises the routes.

+Import our array of routes we just created at the top of the file.

 ```html
 <script>